BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/rules_manual.md

 * You score 1 Victory Point if the enemy General was wounded during the game.
 If the enemy General was removed as a casualty, you instead score 2 Victory Points.
 * You score 1 Victory Point if the enemy Army is Broken at the end of the game.
 If the enemy Army is Broken and your Army is not, you instead score 3 Victory Points.

-**Designer's Note** - In this Scenario you should not reveal any of your objectives to your opponent, even if you successfully complete them during the game.
-Part of the skill of this Scenario is trying to work out what your opponent is attempting to accomplish, whilst simultaneously trying to mislead them into thinking that you are trying to accomplish something that you aren't.
+> **Designer's Note:** *In this Scenario you should not reveal any of your objectives to your opponent, even if you successfully complete them during the game.
+Part of the skill of this Scenario is trying to work out what your opponent is attempting to accomplish, whilst simultaneously trying to mislead them into thinking that you are trying to accomplish something that you aren't.*

 ![](../media/scenarios/rules_manual/fog_of_war.jpg){ width=967 height=647 }